harness/harness/CONTRIBUTING.md

-# Contributing to Gitness
+# Contributing to Harness

-Thank you for your interest in contributing to the Gitness project.
-Gitnes uses GitHub to manage reviews of pull requests.
+Thank you for your interest in open source contributions to Harness.
+Harness uses GitHub to manage open source reviews of pull requests.

 * If you are a new contributor see: [Steps to Contribute](#steps-to-contribute)

 * If you have a minor fix or improvement, feel free to create a pull request.
 Please provide necessary details in the pull request description and use a meaningful title.

-* If you plan to do something more involved, first discuss your ideas by [raising an issue](https://github.com/harness/gitness/issues).
+* If you plan to do something more involved, first discuss your ideas by [raising an issue](https://github.com/harness/harness/issues).
 This will avoid unnecessary work and surely give you and us a good deal of inspiration.

 * Relevant coding style guidelines are